-So are there plans to drill through the ice in to the water?
+Is it possible to drill through the ice to sample the water and sediments?

-- They exist in most parts of the continent, because low levels of heat from the Earth’s interior is enough to melt the base of the ice sheet.
+- They exist in most parts of the continent because low levels of geothermal heat from the Earth’s interior is enough to melt the base of the ice sheet.

 - The melted water is part of a hydrological network under the ice sheet which includes lakes, ‘river’ channels and ‘estuarine’ environments just as it does on the land surface.